Queen Máxima of the Netherlands: how an Argentinian became a Dutch royal

 However, Queen Beatrix showed her approval of Máxima.
 Her decision to pose with Willem-Alexander and his fiance on her 63rd birthday acted as an informal stamp of approval for the match.

-The matter was finally put to rest when Máxima’s parents decided to not attend the royal wedding in 2002.
+The matter was finally put to rest when Máxima’s parents decided not to attend the royal wedding in 2002.
 Her father’s presence would only bring controversy, and her mother decided she would only attend with her husband.

 In spite of the initial hiccup, Máxima and King Willem-Alexander were successfully married and now have three daughters: The Princess of Orange, Amalia, Princess Alexia, and Princess Ariane.